Brian-Walsh-0396/Data-Analysis/README.md

 The Coursera Online Data Analyst Program prepared me for a career as a data analyst by helping me learn to clean and organize data, uncover patterns and insights, draw meaningful conclusions, and clearly communicate critical findings.

-I am constantly improving my skills proficiency in Python and its data analysis libraries (Numpy, pandas, Matplotlib) and SQL as I build a portfolio of projects .
+I am constantly improving my skills proficiency in Python and its data analysis libraries (Numpy, pandas, Matplotlib), SQL as I build a portfolio of projects .

 ## Certificate of Completion